hazdzz/converter/README.md

 # Converter

 ## About
-The official PyTorch implementation of Converter proposed by our paper *Converter: Converting Transformers into DGNNs*.
+The official PyTorch implementation of Converter proposed by our paper *Converting Transformers into DGNNs*.

 ## Citation
 ```